Gospel

 Prayer is the best way to glorify God because through it we recognise him as our power source.
 Thus the Church praying around Mary in today’s first reading is glorifying God and, not surprisingly, paves the way for the descent of the Holy Spirit at Pentecost, that great manifestation of divine glory to launch the Church’s life.

-But we also want to glorify God in our daily work and lives: “So, whether you eat or drink, or whatever you do, do all to the glory of God” (1 Cor 10:31).
-Without distracting ourselves from the activity at hand, to which we must give our full concentration in order to do it well, we can also turn to God from time to time to help us carry out that task in a way pleasing to him.
-In this way we both work better and gradually turn work into prayer.
+But we also want to glorify God in our daily work and life: "Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God."
+(1 Cor 10:31).
+Without being distracted from the activity at hand, to which we must dedicate all our concentration in order to do it well, we can also turn to God from time to time to help us carry out this task in a way that pleases him.
+In this way we work better and, little by little, we turn our work into prayer.

 Homily on the readings of Sunday, Easter Sunday VII (A)